Mikeyo47/BotaniBuddy-BE/README.md

 # BotaniBuddy-BE

 This is a group project designed and coded by students at Northcoders.
-The link to the Front End project can be found here: https://github.com/rubyrubyruby02/BotaniBuddy-FE
+The link to the Front End project can be found [here](https://github.com/Mikeyo47/BotaniBuddy-FE).
 Tech stack:  MongoDB, Express, Node.JS, Axios

 # Endpoints: